Counter Terrorism News Check

 But because of the division's scant record-keeping and the fast-disappearing

-ranks of its aged scientist-warriors, the knowledge it acquired is being lost
+ranks of its aged scientist-warriors, the knowledge it acquired

 to history.